SafeBlast Price Hits $0.0000 on Top Exchanges (BLAST)

-SafeBlast (CURRENCY:BLAST) traded 2.6% higher against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on February 19th.
-In the last week, SafeBlast has traded 10.5% higher against the US dollar.
-One SafeBlast coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-SafeBlast has a total market cap of $1.30 million and approximately $260,331.00 worth of SafeBlast was traded on exchanges in the last day.
+SafeBlast (CURRENCY:BLAST) traded 0.6% lower against the dollar during the 1 day period ending at 0:00 AM ET on February 21st.
+One SafeBlast coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+SafeBlast has a market capitalization of $1.29 million and approximately $248,453.00 worth of SafeBlast was traded on exchanges in the last day.
+During the last week, SafeBlast has traded up 10.6% against the dollar.

 - DAOBet (BET) traded flat against the dollar and now trades at $0.0318 or 0.00000056 BTC.